aadyas17/Attendance-Management-System-using-Face-Recognition/README.md

 # Attendance Management System Using Face Recognition

-This project is an Attendance Management System that uses face recognition to mark attendance.
-It leverages OpenCV for face detection and recognition.
+This project is an advanced Attendance Management System that utilizes face recognition technology for efficient attendance tracking.
+It leverages OpenCV for real-time face detection and recognition, providing both a Tkinter-based desktop application (main_run.py) and a Streamlit-based web application (main_run_streamlit.py) to cater to diverse user preferences.

 ## Features